polettix/Plack-Middleware-ReviseEnv/README.md

             # set key to a sub reference, literally
             key => { value => sub { 'I go with key!' } },

+    Exactly one of the keys `env`, `ENV`, `sub` and `value` MUST appear in the hash reference.
+For obvious reasons, you cannot provide more of them, otherwise a conflict would arise.

 ## Sub Reference Interface

 The most flexible way to mangle `$env` is through a subroutine.
 It can be provided either directly associated to the key, or through the `sub` sub-key in the hash associated to the key.
-In this latter case, in addition to providing a real sub reference, you can also pass:

-- a text string.
-This is `eval`ed and is expected to return a sub reference;
-- an array reference, like this:

-        [ 'Some::Package::factory', @parameters ]

-    The _factory_ function is loaded and called with the provided `@parameters`, and it is expected to return a sub reference.

-    In case you don't fully qualify the sub for the factory, it will be referred to `Plack::Middleware::MangleEnv` or whatever derived class you're actually using.
-One useful function for this is ["ref\_to"](#ref_to), that give you a reference to a sub in a package, like this:

-        [ ref_to => 'Some::Package::mangler' ]

-    In this case, it will `require` package `Some::Package` and then get a reference to `mangler` inside it.
-Yes, this has limitations (e.g. it does not allow you to load functions from embedded modules).

-Whatever the way, you will eventually land on a subroutine reference that, at the right time, will be called like this:
+The provided subroutine reference will be called like this:

     sub {
        my ($current_value, $env, $key) = @_;